🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 But times are changing.

-Scientists have recently discovered new methods of isolating and extracting significant volumes of the Δ8 THC from hemp.
-They’re legal under the 2018 Farm Bill (in most states) and cost less than most delta 9 THC products.
+Scientists have recently discovered new methods of isolating and extracting significant volumes of the Δ8 THC from hemp using a chemical synthesis process called isomerization.
+The same process also allows us to create higher yields of other hemp derived cannabinoids, such as delta 10.
+They’re federally legal under the 2018 Farm Bill (in most states) and cost less than most delta 9 THC products.

 The fact that Δ8 THC occurs in nature makes it a natural cannabinoid; even making it through natural isomerization processes doesn’t mean it’s synthetic.

-Synthetic cannabinoids refer to compounds not available in natural sources.
+Synthetic cannabinoids, on the other hand, refer to compounds not available in natural sources.
 These compounds have entirely different chemical structures, potencies, and effect profiles.
-Many of them have are proven to deliver substantial adverse effects on the body.
+Many of them have been proven to deliver substantial adverse effects on the body.

 What is a Synthetic Cannabinoid?

-Both synthetic and natural cannabinoids stimulate the endocannabinoid system, specifically the CB1 and CB2 receptors.
+Both synthetic and natural cannabinoids stimulate the endocannabinoid system, specifically the CB1 and CB2 cannabinoid receptors.

 Synthetic cannabinoids do not occur in nature.
 They must be made in a lab, or else they wouldn’t exist at all.